youngsoul/lambda-packages/README.md

 ## Usage

+The best way to use these packages is with [Zappa](https://github.com/Miserlou/Zappa), which will automatically put use the right packages during deployment, and do a million other useful things.
+Whatever you're currently trying to do on Lambda, it'll be way easier for you if you just use Zappa right now.
+Trust me.
+It's awesome.

-To use the packages with your projects, put the contents of the .tar.gz archive into your lambda .zip.
+But, if you want to use this project the other (wrong) way, just put the contents of the .tar.gz archive into your lambda .zip.

 **lambda-packages** also includes a manifest with information about the included packages and the paths to their binaries.